Category Archives: British Royals

 Thomas Pelham-Holles, 1st Duke of Newcastle; Credit – Wikipedia

-When the christening took place, George and Caroline were incensed at being repeatedly overruled.
-After the christening, George accused the Duke of Newcastle of acting dishonestly regarding the christening arrangements, shook his fists at him, and said, “You are a rascal but I shall find you out,” meaning get even.
+When the christening occured, George and Caroline were incensed at being repeatedly overruled.
+After the christening, George accused the Duke of Newcastle of acting dishonestly regarding the arrangements, shook his fists at him, and said, “You are a rascal but I shall find you out,” meaning get even.
 George had spoken English since he was a child but having lived in Hanover where German was the native language for the first thirty-one years of his life, he spoke English with a German accent.
 The Duke of Newcastle misunderstood George and thought he said, “I shall fight you.”
-The Duke quickly went to King George I and told him that his son had challenged him to a duel.
+The Duke quickly went to King George I and told him his son had challenged him to a duel.

-The Prince and Princess of Wales needed a residence and they moved into Leicester House in Leicester Square, London which became their chief residence for the rest of King George I’s reign.
+The Prince and Princess of Wales needed a residence so they moved into Leicester House in Leicester Square, London which became their chief residence for the rest of King George I’s reign.
 After two years, the Princess of Wales acted as a mediator for her husband, and in cooperation with Prime Minister Robert Walpole, she finally reconciled King George I and his son.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.